hoplaahei/hoplaahei.github.io/_posts/2015-05-16-how-i-install-slackware.md

 ## SSD memory cell clearing

-The tl;dr of SSD memory cell clearing is that it could potentially give you back the same write speeds your SSD had from the factory by running these commands:
+The tl;dr of SSD memory cell clearing is that it could potentially give back the same write speeds the SSD had from the factory by running these commands:

 ```
 echo -n "mem" > /sys/power/state # suspend to RAM to unfreeze security